microsoft/vscode-dev-containers/containers/azure-terraform/README.md

 1. If this is your first time using a development container, follow [these steps](https://code.visualstudio.com/docs/remote/containers#_getting-started) to setup your machine.
 2. Clone this repository
-3. Go to the `containers/azure-terraform` folder and make a copy of the .env-sample and rename it to `.env` and fill in the values for the environment variables.
+3. Fill in the values for the environment variables in the `.devcontainer/devcontainer.env` file
    - This file allows customization of the environment variables and the values needed for the terraform tasks.

 4. Start VS Code, press <kbd>F1</kbd>, and select Remote-Containers: Open Folder in Container...and select the `containers/azure-terraform` folder